adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

     - a username (the username to connect with - in this case `ec2-user` since the NFS server runs on RHEL8)
     - a remote directory: `/mnt/apps` on NFS server, since this directory is mount point for the web servers to fetch files from the NFS server

-4. Click on "Test configuration" and ensure it is successful then save it.
+4. Click on "Test configuration" and ensure it is successful, then save it.
 For this to work TCP port 22 must be open on the NFS server so it can receive SSH connections

 5. Go to the freestyle job configuration page and add post-build action to "Send build artifacts over SSH"